rosienh/Supply-Chain-Analysis/README.md

 # Supply-Chain-Analysis

 ## 1. Background and Overview
-This document provides a high-level overview of a comprehensive supply chain performance analysis across **four key suppliers (A, B, C, D)** and several **product categories (Furniture, Clothing, Electronics, Accessories)**.
-The analysis focuses on critical Supply Chain metrics such as **back order rates, transportation costs, perfect order rates, lead time variability, and inventory management indicators like COGS and inventory turnover.** The timeline of this analysis spans from 2020 to 2024.
-The aim is to identify areas of strength, pinpoint operational challenges, and provide actionable recommendations to optimize supply chain efficiency and enhance profitability.
+This document presents a detailed supply chain performance analysis designed to help decision-makers optimize operational efficiency, reduce costs, and improve service reliability across **four strategic suppliers (A–D)** and **four core product categories (Furniture, Clothing, Electronics, Accessories)**.
+Covering the period from 2020 to 2024, the analysis examines key metrics such as backorder rates, transportation costs, perfect order rates, lead time variability, and inventory efficiency (COGS, turnover).
+By pinpointing critical performance gaps and providing actionable, data-driven recommendations, this analysis serves as a roadmap for strategic supply chain improvement and sustainable profitability.

 ## 2. Key Supply Chain Metrics Analyzed
 The analysis is built upon detailed quantitative data points for each supplier and category, including: